elbertvdnguyen/arduino-scooter-turn-signal/README.md

 Here is the [link](https://youtu.be/qDhFgfHtOVE) demonstrating the functionality of the turn signal.

 ## Notes
-This project was created for a class assignment.
+This project was created for a class assignment in the Spring of 2022.
+Uploaded to GitHub for personal recordkeeping.

 Course Information:
 - CS122A - Intermediate Embedded and Real-Time Systems